MAP OF SURFACE WATER CLASSIFICATIONS

 Designated Shellfish Harvesting Areas

-The Shellfish Sanitation and Recreational Water Quality Branch of the Division of Environmental Health monitors saltwaters for their quality and public safety relative to the harvesting of shellfish.
+The Shellfish Sanitation and Recreational Water Quality Branch of the Division of Marine Fisheries monitors saltwaters for their quality and public safety relative to the harvesting of shellfish.
 They are responsible for monitoring shellfish harvesting areas and closing them if there is danger to the public from consumption of shellfish from a particular area.

 Primary Nursery Areas

 Primary Nursery Areas, as defined by the Marine Fisheries Commission, are those areas in the estuarine system where initial post-larval development takes place.
 These areas are usually located in the uppermost sections of a system where populations are uniformly very early juveniles.
 The Division of Marine Fisheries is responsible for preserving, protecting and developing Primary Nursery Areas for commercially important finfish and shellfish.
 More Information: Special Designations Descriptions

 A No Discharge Zone (as defined by the EPA) is an area of water where discharge of waste from marine toilets is prohibited.
 A state with concurrence from EPA may choose to take this action if the state determines that the protection and enhancement of the quality of the specified waters require greater environmental protection than current federal standards allow.
 Get more information about NC's NDZs.